-1946 Orson Welles circumnavigated the stage in Around The World, a musical he adapted from the Jules Verne novel, “Around the World in Eighty Days,” Cole Porter provided the music and lyrics for the production, mounted at the Adelphi Theatre.
+1946 Orson Welles circumnavigates the stage in Around The World, a musical he adapted from the Jules Verne novel, Around the World in Eighty Days.
+Cole Porter provides the music and lyrics for the production, mounted at the Adelphi Theatre.

 1984 John Malkovich and the Steppenwolf Theatre Company of Chicago bring Lanford Wilson's Balm in Gilead to New York City at the Circle Repertory.
-Terry Kinney, Tanya Berezin, Gary Sinise and Glenne Headly star in the play set in a Broadway coffee shop under the direction of Malkovich.
+Terry Kinney, Tanya Berezin, Gary Sinise, and Glenne Headly star in the play set in a Broadway coffee shop, under the direction of Malkovich.

-1998 Natalie Portman, making her stage debut as the star of the Broadway revival of The Diary of Anne Frank, leaves the production at the Music Box Theatre to return to her movie career and be immortalized as Princess Leia's mother in the "Star Wars" prequel films.
+1998 Natalie Portman, who made her stage debut as the star of the Broadway revival of The Diary of Anne Frank, leaves the production at the Music Box Theatre to return to her movie career and be immortalized as Princess Leia's mother in the Star Wars prequel films.
 Nathalie Paulding replaces her as Anne.

-2013 Jean Stapleton, a seasoned stage and film actress who found lasting fame as the dimwitted and big-hearted wife of Archie Bunker on the 1970s social sitcom "All in the Family," dies at age 90.
-Ms. Stapleton's Broadway appearances included roles in the original productions of Damn Yankees, Bells Are Ringing, Juno and Funny Girl.
+2013 Jean Stapleton, a seasoned stage and film actor who found lasting fame as the dimwitted and big-hearted wife of Archie Bunker on the 1970s social sitcom All in the Family, dies at age 90.
+Stapleton's Broadway appearances included roles in the original productions of Damn Yankees, Bells Are Ringing, Juno, and Funny Girl.

 2015 The world premiere of Marcy Heisler and Zina Goldrich's musical Ever After, based on the 1998 film, opens at the Paper Mill Playhouse in Millburn, New Jersey.
 Kathleen Marshall directs a cast that includes Christine Ebersole, Tony Sheldon, James Snyder, and Margo Seibert.